 Bald eagles generally nest in mature trees or snags in forested areas near waterbodies that offer foraging opportunities (Buehler 2000).
 Though rarer, they will nest on cliffs, in shrubs, and on the ground where trees are not available.
 With increasing frequency, they will also nest on human-made structures, such as power poles and communications towers.
 Key factors influencing nest site selection include forest size and structure, quality of foraging areas, and low human disturbance (Buehler 2000).
 Migrating and wintering eagles can be highly social, gathering in large numbers near open water or other areas rich in food resources.
+Main prey species for bald eagles include waterfowl (WDFW 2015).
+Bald eagles are known to roost over the winter in the Columbia River Gorge, approximately October through March (Eisner 1991).

 Bald eagles were observed near and within the study area during studies conducted for nearby wind farms from 1994 to 2003 but were only present during winter and spring (December to May) and are therefore thought to be migrants (WEST 2006).
-During subsequent surveys, no nesting bald eagles were observed though appropriate bald eagle nesting habitat was documented (WEST 2006).
-Therefore, nesting bald eagles have the potential to be present in the study area.
+No nesting bald eagles were observed, though appropriate bald eagle nesting habitat was documented (WEST 2006).
+USFWS indicates that there are no bald eagle nests in close proximity to the proposed project (DOI 2022).
+There are also no identified bald eagle communal roost or nesting sites within or near the proposed project area (DOI 2022).
+Only two observations of bald eagles were made during the 2008 winter bird surveys (WEST 2008), and bald eagle use of the proposed upper reservoir area is considered minimal (DOI 2022).

 Golden eagles generally breed in open or semi-open areas in tundra, shrubland, grassland, and desert rimrock, but generally avoid urban and heavily forested areas (Kochert et al. 2002).
 Golden eagles usually nest on rock ledges and cliffs, but they also nest in large trees, steep hillsides, and-rarely-on the ground (Kochert et al. 2002).
 When migrating, golden eagles are associated with features such as cliff lines, ridges, and escarpments, where they take advantage of uplift from deflected winds.
 They often forage over open landscapes, using thermals to move efficiently.
+Main prey species for golden eagles in the project vicinity include deer fawns, marmots, and other small mammals (Watson 2015 as cited in DOI 2022).
 Washington breeding birds are non-migratory and nest sites are typically used year after year, with the breeding pair maintaining an average of 2.7 nests in the territory (Watson et al. 2014a, 2014b).
+Alternate nests may be used in different years (Watson and Whalen 2003).